folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Source.** Name of the user who created the record.
 -   **Suppress from discovery.** If you want to suppress the record from your discovery layer, select the **Suppress from discovery** checkbox.
 -   **Item HRID.** The human readable ID, also called eye readable ID.
 A system-assigned sequential ID which maps to the Item ID
 -   **Barcode.** Generally a numerical sequence attached to the resource and validated by a barcode scanner.
+Must be a unique value.
 -   **Accession number.** A unique number assigned to an item in the order in which it is added to a library collection.
 Most libraries assign accession numbers in a continuous numerical sequence, but some use a code system to indicate type of material and/or year of accession in addition to order of accession.
 Also called inventar number.
 -   **Item identifier.** Item identifier number.
 For example, imported from the union catalogue (read only).
 -   **Former identifier.** Previous identifiers assigned to the item.